airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `order_id` | ID of the order url being tagged. | `MISSING` | ❌ 0.00 | Expression is 'MISSING', no good match found. |
 | `value` | Value of the tag. | `metafield_orders.value` | ⚠️ 0.60 | Fields 'value' in source and 'value' in target mapped with a lower confidence due to minimal contextual match. |

-### Mapping from Airbyte `discount_codes` to Fivetran `abandoned_checkout_discount_code`
+### Mapping: Airbyte `discount_codes` to Fivetran `abandoned_checkout_discount_code`

 - Table Match Confidence Score: 🟢 0.70
 - Table Completion Score: ❌ 0.44

-#### Evaluation

-The table mapping confidence score is moderate due to partial matches and the presence of several 'MISSING' expressions indicating incomplete mappings.
-Despite a few high-confidence mappings, the overall completion is low due to multiple unmapped fields.
+- Summary Self-Evaluation: _The table mapping confidence score is moderate due to partial matches and the presence of several 'MISSING' expressions indicating incomplete mappings.
+Despite a few high-confidence mappings, the overall completion is low due to multiple unmapped fields._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |